QuentinRa/blog.quentinra.dev/programming-languages/web/node.js/_general/index.md

 $ npm init
 ```

 All installed packages are stored in the folder `node_modules`.
-Add it to your `.gitignore`, because it's heavy+useless. ⚠️
+Add it to your `.gitignore`, because it's heavy and useless. ⚠️

 Instead, commit `package-lock.json`.
-Someone else will be able to generate back the exact same `node_modules` with a command.
+Someone else will be able to generate back the same `node_modules` with a command.

 ➡️ Commit `package.json` too, so that devs can add packages...